zpainter/iassist/content/about/regional-report-2001-2002-europe.md

 the Directors of the respective European data archives meet to discuss inter-working relationships, was held in Ljubljana, Slovenia, in March, hosted by the *Arhiv Družboslovnih Podatkov*.
-The meeting voted to admit two new national members to CESSDA, CEPS (Centre d\'Études de Populations, de Pauvreté et de Politiques Socio-Économiques) representing Luxembourg and RODA, the Romanian Data Archive at the Institute for Quality of Life Research, Bucharest.
+The meeting voted to admit two new national members to CESSDA, CEPS (Centre d'Études de Populations, de Pauvreté et de Politiques Socio-Économiques) representing Luxembourg and RODA, the Romanian Data Archive at the Institute for Quality of Life Research, Bucharest.
 This now takes the